OpenZeppelin/compound-assets-listing/Checklist.md

 - [ ] Provide documentation.
 - [ ] Formal verification
 - [ ] How much does the token contract deviate from a standard implementation of ERC20?
 Any additional features anyone should know about?
+- [ ] Is it burneable?
+- [ ] Does it have a fixed supply?
+If no, who can mint?
 - [ ] Is it upgradeable?
   - [ ] Who is authorized to make an upgrade?
   - [ ] Can an upgrade happen instantaneously or is there a time-lock delay?
   - [ ] Which components can be upgraded?
+  - [ ] How the upgradeability design work?
+Who manages it and how upgrades are done?

 ## Community Check